Westwood Community High School

-Westwood Community High School is a public senior high school located in Fort McMurray, Alberta and is part of the Fort McMurray Public School District.
-The school is situated in the community of Thickwood and currently accommodates approximately 600 students.
+Westwood Community High School is a Canadian public senior high school located in Fort McMurray, Alberta and is part of the Fort McMurray Public School District.
+The school is situated in the community of Thickwood and currently accommodates approximately 1000 students.
 It offers Advanced Placement courses.

 Academics

 Westwood continues to rank the highest academically out of the five high schools in the city, with the vast majority of its graduates attending post-secondary institutions across the country.
+Students earning excellence on PAT and Diploma exams is above Provincial average.
 Former students have excelled in national math and science competitions, and Wood Buffalo's annual delegation for the Canada-Wide Science Fair (CWSF) has been composed mostly of Westwood students.
 The school has also produced one Schulich Leader Scholar (2016) and numerous Loran Scholar nominees.
+The school's science fair reputation has also been recognized at the national stage as it has produced one of the top 4 projects at the CWSF in the past.

+Westwood offers access to the RAP program, or Registered Apprenticeship Program, for students entering Trades in Alberta.
+Westwood provides the courses and planning required for students to enter in to skilled trades.

+Westwood offers EAL assistance, for students learning English as an additional language.